Many hear the call, but only a few are chosen.

 The Hoka Hey Motorcycle Challenge began as a celebration of the Lakota Sioux warrior spirit and has a mission to raise awareness for social issues while giving riders an opportunity to test their fortitude and determination.
 In 2020, the event raised over $500,000 for nonprofit organizations across the nation.

-We spoke with Dustyn Monismith who has pledged his intent to complete this 10,000 mile journey in the name of Band of Blue.
+We spoke with Dustyn Monismith who has pledged to complete this 10,000 mile journey in the name of Band of Blue.

 True Blue Motorhead

 Dustyn Monismith bleeds motor oil.
 An avid outdoorsman, he is looking forward to a chance at grabbing life by the handlebars and taking part in the ultimate test of strength, endurance, and sheer will power.

 He comes from a long line of motorcyclists, too.
 His father and grandfather were both adventurers of the open road, and Monismith began riding at just fifteen years old.
 Today, he is a technician for Harley-Davidson Motor Company.
 He and his wife, Brenda, are also instructors for the Harley-Davidson Riding Academy.
 Originally from Pennsylvania, Dustyn has lived in Mukwonago, Wisconsin for the past seven and a half years until recently moving to Georgia with his family.

 Dustyn heard about the Hoka Hey Challenge from his brother-in-law who completed the ride last year to raise money for homeless veterans.

 Why Band of Blue?